Kotti/Kotti/docs/developing/events.rst

         Kotti supports such events but doesn't use them anywhere.

-The event types provided by Kotti (see API docs for :module:`kotti.events`) may be extended with your own event types.
+The event types provided by Kotti (see API docs for :mod:`kotti.events`) may be extended with your own event types.
 Subclass :class:`~kotti.events.ObjectEvent` (for object events) or ``object`` (for generic events) and follow the subscription instructions below, as you would for Kotti-provided events.